Boemska/h54s/README.md

 * Process and receive datasets from the client ;
 %bafgetdatasets();
-resetline;

 * Do some SAS.
 Can be Anything.
-Merge and sort as an example ;
+Just get some data;
 data mydata;
   set sashelp.class;
 run;